 - Roll your portioned dough into smooth balls and place into their containers.

-- Allow the dough to rise in a warm place for about two more hours.
+- Allow the dough to rise in a warm place for about two more hours or until about doubled size.
 You can lightly covered the dough to keep in moisture.

-- If you want to make the sugar glaze, mix powdered sugar and lemon or lime juice until a smooth glaze forms; I usually start with a cup of powdered sugar.
+- If you want to make the sugar glaze, mix powdered sugar and citrus juice until a smooth glaze forms; I usually start with a cup of powdered sugar.

 - This glaze can be drizzled over the top of the finished bread, or on top of each cut piece before you serve it.
 The sprinkles are optional, but fun.